Świebodzin: 20th century

 Adolf Hitler of the Nazi Party came to power in Germany in 1933.
 Hitler quickly moved to consolidate and expand his power, adopting severe repressive measures against his political opposition and the German Jewish minority.
 However, Hitler remained popular with the public because he oversaw the German economic recovery of the 1930s.
 The new government sponsored many public works programs and a massive rearmament campaign which included the construction of an extensive fortified line of bunkers, Ostwall (today known as the Międzyrzecz Fortified Region) twenty kilometers north of Schwiebus.

 During World War II, Nazi Germany operated a forced labour camp for Jews in the town.
 The war first brought hardship to Schwiebus and then total disaster.
 In early January 1945, the Soviet Red Army began its final advance through Poland into eastern Germany, reaching Schwiebus before the end of the month.
 By this time, many of its inhabitants had already fled, fearing the Soviet revenge for the atrocities perpetrated by the German occupation forces against the civilian population of the Soviet Union.
 The town was largely spared from destruction during the fighting, as the bulk of the Soviet forces passed to the north and south on their way to Berlin.
 It was finally captured on 31 January 1945.
 The capture was not without casualties.

+In the aftermath of the Soviet military occupation, the German population began fleeing or was expelled as part of the broader post-war expulsions from the eastern German territories.
+On 26 June 1945, the newly established Polish administration expelled around 1,900 German inhabitants.
+From February until the end of 1945, a transit and internment camp was established in the town, where conditions were harsh and mortality was high.
+By early March, the camp housed approximately 5,000 inmates.
+In total, about 14,000 inmates passed through the camp, many of whom were deported to the Soviet Union for forced labour.
+The final remaining German inhabitants were expelled from the town on 6 May 1947, marking the end of the German presence in the town.

-After Germany's defeat in the war, the town became again part of Poland, although with a Soviet-imposed communist economic system, which enacted sweeping social, economic, and political reforms. Świebodzin's economic recovery was also hampered by the Soviet policy of dismantling industrial facilities in conquered areas, and shipping components back to the Soviet Union.
+The communist economic system enacted sweeping social, economic, and political reforms. Świebodzin's economic recovery was also hampered by the Soviet policy of dismantling industrial facilities in conquered areas, and shipping components back to the Soviet Union.
 In this way, Świebodzin lost some of its prewar industries, particularly its breweries.